 including but not limited to the following, are specifically prohibited:

 - Intimidation, stalking, harassment, inappropriate physical or digital contact, unwelcome sexual attention, or discrimination in any form.

 At any PAS events, PAS prohibits the following:

 - Disruption, including but not limited to solicitation or promotional items, of any presentation, video/text chat, exhibit hall activity, or any other events throughout the meeting is prohibited.
 All participants must comply with instructions given by the moderator and/or any PAS event staff.

-- Participants in PAS events are strictly prohibited from screen capturing, recording, photographing, broadcast, distribution or unauthorized publication of any sessions or presentations or materials presented at PAS events.
-This includes, but is not limited to, slides, video or text chat, audio recordings, live digital feeds or other forms of digital information sharing.
+- Participants in PAS events are strictly prohibited from screen capturing, recording, photographing, broadcast, distributing, or unauthorized publication of any sessions or presentations or materials presented at PAS events.
+This includes, but is not limited to, slides, video or text chat, audio recordings, live digital feeds, or other forms of digital information sharing.

 Participants asked by anyone to stop engaging in hostile or harassing behaviors are expected to comply immediately.
-This behavior will not be tolerated and may result in immediate expulsion from a session, event, or the PAS Meeting, including future PAS Meetings or other PAS events, no matter either virtual or aheld in-person, and/or deactivation of login credentials or other access mechanisms.
+This behavior will not be tolerated and may result in immediate expulsion from a session, event, or the PAS Meeting, including future PAS Meetings or other PAS events, either virtual or a held-in-person, and/or deactivation of login credentials or other access mechanisms.